cosmos/sdk-tutorials/academy/2-cosmos-concepts/11-context.md

 <HighlightBox type="info">

-Every transaction is processed by various parts of the Cosmos SDK and consensus engine (for example Tendermint) throughout its lifecycle, some of which do not have any understanding of transaction types.
+Every transaction is processed by various parts of the Cosmos SDK and consensus engine (for example CometBFT) throughout its lifecycle, some of which do not have any understanding of transaction types.
 Thus, transactions are marshaled into a generic `[]byte` type using some kind of encoding format such as Amino.

 </HighlightBox>